redbadger/crux/docs/src/internals/bridge.md

 ```

 where the core expects to be given a `Request<Op>` to resolve, the bridge
-expects a `uuid` - a unique identifier of the request being resolved.
+expects a `id` - a unique identifier of the request being resolved.

 This makes sense - the `Request`s include callback closures working with the
 capability runtime, they can't be easily serialised and sent back and forth